FluDex7/FluDex7/README.md

 # 👋🏻 Hi, my username is **FluDex7**

-## I'm 19 y.o. and i'm Backend Django developer!
+## I'm 21 y.o. and i'm Backend Python Developer!

 ### Languages and Technologies that I used